 “It’s a balance of how many people you reveal and who you reveal, and at the end of the day, I think that our decision really comes down to what’s the most fun way to tell the story,” executive producer and Kinetic CEO Chris Coelen recently explained to Variety.
 “It’s not really any particular rhyme or reason that we would reveal one person or another person.”

-In the meantime, here are all the celebrity relatives that Claim to Fame has revealed so far.
+Now that the finale has aired, here are all the celebrity relatives that Claim to Fame revealed.

 “Amara” — Amara Skye